Traveling Italy | Places to visit, Events, Travel Ideas, Rome, Venice, Salento, Holiday Homes

 23. Let it cool before serving.

 Photo by Franciop – Own work, CC BY-SA 3.0.
-Join Viaggiando Italia (official group) to see more photos
+Join Viaggiando Italia (official group) to see more photos and to send yours.

 Tags: casatiello napoletanohow makeitalian recipiesrecipesalad cakes